shaoyi1997/shaoyi1997.github.io/content/jobs/Shopee/index.md

 url: 'https://www.shopee.com/'
 ---

-- Built a static analysis & data visualisation tool to detect and visualize dependencies amongst microservices, middlewares and software-defined infrastructure from code
+- Built a static analysis & data visualisation tool to detect and visualize dependencies amongst microservices, middlewares, and software-defined infrastructure from code